SigmaHQ/sigma/README.md

 * Describe your once discovered detection method in Sigma to make it sharable
 * Share the signature in the appendix of your analysis along with file hashes and C2 servers
 * Share the signature in threat intel communities - e.g. via MISP
-* Provide Sigma signatures for malicious behaviour in your application (Error messages, access violations, manipulations)
+* Provide Sigma signatures for malicious behaviour in your own application (Error messages, access violations, manipulations)
 * Integrate a new log into your SIEM and check the Sigma repository for available rules
-* Develop an experimental detection method, write a Sigma rule, share it and ask for feedback
 * Write a rule converter for your custom log analysis tool and process new Sigma rules automatically
 * Provide a free or commercial feed for Sigma signatures

 # Sigma Converters

 We are already working on the first converters in the '[devel](https://github.com/Neo23x0/sigma/tree/devel-sigmac/tools)' branch of this project.
 They are not ready yet, but you can already read the base rule set and create searches and panels in your SIEM system based on these rules.
-The first converters will convert Sigma rules for ElasticSearch and Splunk as those are the most accessible ones.
+The first converters will convert Sigma rules for ElasticSearch and Splunk.

 ![sigma_description](./images/Sigma-description.png)